dhyeyrob/ENPM809E/RWA-1/README.md

 * In this project we have to execute task planning for a dual arm gantry robot to execute a manufacturing task of kitting.The robot has two suction grippers on left and right arm respectively.
 * The robot is tasked to pick parts from bins and place them in the kit tray.
 ## Files
-* In the zip folder there is one RWA1 package which consists of two python files, one is the README file and one is the documentation file.
-The python files inside the RWA1 package are as follows:
+* In the zip folder there is one RWA1 package which consists of python file, one is the README file and all other are supporting files for the documentatio file.
+The python files are as follows:
 * taskplanning.py
 * taskexecution.py
 ## Libraries Required